 To determine if Mintos is safe, we have taken a look at some of the potential upsides and downsides of investing with Mintos.
 However, when you consider the safety of Mintos, we don’t recommend that you rely solely on information found in our Mintos review as this is only based on our research.
 We always recommend that you also do your own research before investing any money.

 1. Mintos profitability

 Already after 3 years in the market, AS Mintos Marketplace turned into a profitable company with a net profit of €196,000 in 2017.
-Since then Mintos has continued its business growth, but in 2018 and 2019, the company reported a net loss in its annual report.
+Since then Mintos has continued its business growth, but in recent years the company reported a net loss in its annual report.

 Keep in mind, however, that Mintos is a Fintech growth company that uses a lot of money marketing its business to achieve its astronomic growth.
 Therefore, it is not unusual for them to report a loss in their financial report while increasing the customer base.